RazrFalcon/resvg/README.md

 - `docs` – basic documentation
 - `examples` – usage examples for *resvg* as a library
 - `src` – source code
+- `svg-tests` - a collection of SVG files for testing
 - `svgfilters` - SVG filters implementation
 - `testing-tools` – scripts used for testing
 - `tools` – useful tools